inisqbd3189374/note/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clean, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and software to keep your project organized and up-to-date.
+Remember to take breaks and avoid multitasking, which can lead to mistakes and decreased efficiency.
+By following these tips, you can become a more effective programmer and achieve your goals more quickly.